 HammerDB is a database load testing and benchmarking tool.
 AMD used HammerDB to create a test schema, load it with data and simulate a workload of multiple virtual users against the database for both transactional and analytic scenarios.
 This workload can then be used to derive meaningful information about an environment, such as hardware performance comparisons and software configurations.
 The benchmark involves a mix of five concurrent transactions of different types and complexity that are executed either online or queued for deferred execution.
-AMD performed TPROC-C derivative benchmarking with Oracle 21C using the widely accepted open-source benchmarking tool HammerDB.
-Note: The HammerDB TPROC-C workload is an open-source workload derived from TPC-Benchmark[TM] Standard, and as such is not comparable to published TPC-C[TM] results, as the results do not comply with the TPC-C Benchmark Standard.
+AMD performed TPROC-C benchmarking with Oracle 21c Enterprise Edition using the widely accepted open-source benchmarking tool HammerDB.

 Table 1 lists the test sizes: